raspberrypilearning/codebreaker/en/step_5.md

 --- /task ---

 Now you have a function which can calculate the frequency of letters in your message, you need to link it to your user menu.
-Right now, out user can only choose the letter `c` to encode or decode a message.
+Right now, the user can only choose the letter `c` to encode or decode a message.
 We're now going to add the option `f` to analyse the letter frequency of your message by calling your new function.

 --- task ---